Balldake History, Family Crest & Coats of Arms

 Early History of the Balldake family

-Another 141 words (10 lines of text) covering the years 1500, 1624, 1691, 1307 and 1327 are included under the topic Early Balldake History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Balldake research.
+Another 71 words (5 lines of text) covering the years 1500, 1624, 1691, 1307 and 1327 are included under the topic Early Balldake History in all our PDF Extended History products and printed products wherever possible.